apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### Memcached Ticket Registry

-To learn more about this topic, [please review this guide](../ticketing/Memcached-Ticket-Registry.html).Integration settings for this registry are available [here](Configuration-Properties-Common.html#memcached-integration-settings) under the configuration key `cas.ticket.registry.memcached`.
+To learn more about this topic, [please review this guide](../ticketing/Memcached-Ticket-Registry.html).

+{% include {{ version }}/memcached-integration.md configKey="cas.ticket.registry.memcached" %}

 Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.memcached`.